World Community Grid: Microbiome Immunity Project

 Microbiome Immunity Project (launched August 2017) is a study of proteins in bacteria located in and on the human body; the human microbiome, which comprises around 3 million separate bacterial genes.
-By learning bacteria genes, their individual shapes can be known, and each physical shape determines the function of bacteria.
+By studying bacterial genes, researchers can determine their individual shapes, which in turn dictate the function of the bacteria.
 Collaborative institutions includes the University of California San Diego, Broad Institute of MIT and Harvard, and the Simons Foundation's Flatiron Institute.